dylb0t/dr-tin/README.md

 You will need to modify a file with your Simutronics user name, password and the character name in question.

 # TODO
-roundtime countdown
+- roundtime countdown
-better navigation
+- better navigation
-spell system
+- spell system
-maps
+- maps
+- obvious paths above prompt